john9francis/pointers/intro.md

 ```

 After looping each method a large amount of times, we found that method 2 was consistenly faster.
 This speed difference could be very useful when working with very large C++ programs.
 Any extra efficiency is worth the trouble.

+# Conclusion
+With this brief introduction to pointers, we can already start to see how they can be beneficial.
+Pointers